A Spotify playlist showcasing some of the original superstar DJ David Morales’ best pop remixes and 12″ versions.

 “Itchycoo Park (Morales Classic Club Mix)”, M People (1995)

-Even as promos for “Love Rendezvous” were being mailed out in 1995 (that had a great K Klass remix), there was a buzz about the single that was to come after it and rumours circulated that it would be a cover version of The Small Faces’ “Itchycoo Park”.
+Even as promos for “Love Rendezvous” were being mailed out in 1995 (which had a great – seriously great – K Klass remix), there was a buzz about the single that was to come after it and rumours circulated that it would be a cover version of The Small Faces’ “Itchycoo Park”.
 The promo came out with remixes from M People, Hed Boys and this classic David Morales mix.
 The single performed well, although many fuddy-duddy types (looking at you here Chris Evans) slated the band for covering a classic in their own style, which here is a beautiful gospel house.

 “How Would U Feel (Original Mix)”, David Morales featuring Lea-Lorien (2004)